Yeshan-Wang/Advanced-NLP-G5-A2/README.md

 - Lemma of predicate
 - Voice of predicate

-**The binary labels are replaced with the original gold labels for argument classification**

 #### 4. train the SVM model with all extract features from the training data, and evaluate it on test data.
 The evaluation result is visible in evaluation_results.ipynb

 #### 5. The final output of the system (i.e the predictions) on the test set is saved in the data directory: